Roy Hendriksen: Zeelandia Middleburg

 Hendriksen began his managerial career in 2007 with Derde Klasse side Zeelandia Middelburg.
 He took the club to the playoff semi-finals in his debut season, before suffering relegation to the Vierde Klasse in the 2008–09 season.
 He departed the club in 2010.
 He returned on a part-time consultancy basis during the 2011–12 season.

 VC Vlissingen

 Hendriksen was appointed manager at Eerste Klasse side VC Vlissingen in 2010, the club where he began his career as a player.
 He managed a sixth-place finish with the financially stricken club and departed at the end of the 2010–11 season.
 He was nominated for the Coach of the Year award at the 2011 Zeeland Football Awards.

 Helmond Sport

 On 6 February 2016 it was announced that Hendriksen would return to Helmond Sport (his final club as a player) as head coach on a two-year contract from the beginning of the 2016–17 season.
 After a mid-table finish at the end of the 2016–17 Eerste Divisie season, a second-from-bottom finish in 2017–18 led to the club's decision to allow Hendriksen's contract to expire.

+VV Kloetinge

+In early July 2026, Hendriksen was appointed head coach of Tweede Divisie club VV Kloetinge.
+He presided over one competitive match before his departure in mid-August.